Extent: 14 boxes, and 4 volumes bound separately

 Series Outline: The collection is separated into four series; one pertaining to each of the four historically Franco-American parishes in Worcester.
 The four series are presented in the order of their founding.
 During the donation process, Father Steven LaBaire painstakingly went page-by-page identifying items in select scrapbooks.
 That information is available in spreadsheet form, upon request.

 Series 1 : Notre-Dame-des-Canadiens Parish, The bulk of the materials in this series are contained within a large scrapbook, which traces the entire history of the church through original documents and images.
 It was compiled in 1983 for an exhibit at Worcester Public Library.
 Also included are: a ledger kept by Fr.
-Jean-Baptiste Primeau, the first pastor at Notre Dame des Canadiens, of purchases made for the church between 1869 and the late 1880s; a list of marriages, 1869-1930; a second purchase ledger covering the years 1888-1905; and a handmade sign held at the public vigil that occurred on March 28, 2017 in front of the church to protest the imminent demolition of the building.
+Jean-Baptiste Primeau, the first pastor at Notre Dame des Canadiens, of purchases made for the church between 1869 and the late 1880s; a list of marriages, 1869-1930; a second purchase ledger covering the years 1888-1905; a yearbook from the Holy Family School class of 1930; and a handmade sign held at the public vigil that occurred on March 28, 2017 in front of the church to protest the imminent demolition of the building.

-Series 2 : St. Joseph Parish, This series includes several programs from church dinners and functions; published articles and newspaper clippings about the church; interior and exterior photographs of the church; and a sizeable run of the St. Joseph parish newsletter, 1955-1993.
+Series 2 : St. Joseph Parish, This series includes several programs from church dinners and functions; published articles and newspaper clippings about the church; interior and exterior photographs of the church; and a sizeable run of the St. Joseph parish newsletter, 1955-1993; and the pastoral assignment sheet of the church recording priests from 1922-1988.
+There is the silver jubilee scrapbook (1950) and the school scrapbook (1925-1977).
 Of particular interest is three volumes of Ken Desautel’s research for his work, St. Joseph’s Parish 100th anniversary history, 1891-1991.

-Series 3 : Holy Name of Jesus Parish, The smallest series in this collection, it is comprised of a grey album of class photographs from Holy Name Elementary School, 1912-1963.
-Most images include a list of the students present in each photograph.
+Series 3 : Holy Name of Jesus Parish, The smallest series in this collection, the most notable item is an album of class photographs from Holy Name Elementary School, 1912-1963.
+Most images are accompanied by a list of the students present in each photograph.
+Two additional items, a program and a history of the parish, are also included.

 Series 4 : St. Anthony of Padua Parish, This series is largely comprised of photographs, both exterior and interior, of the church and its related buildings.
 The series also contains financial documents, including a report from 1970 on the state of parish at the time, as well as documents pertaining to the sale of parish properties in the 1970s.
 A program from the Jubilé paroissiale held on October 22, 1944, is also included.